 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or blemishes.

-BAND: This 6139 comes with a light brown leather strap, with stainless-steel hardware.
-This SpeedTimer also comes with a gray nylon NATO strap.
+BAND: This 6139 comes with a brown leather strap, with stainless-steel hardware.
+This SpeedTimer also comes with a dark blue and red nylon ZULU strap.

 CROWN: Original recessed unsigned stainless steel crown.